marczaku/GP20-2021-0527-Battleships/slides/cpp-4-functions-sourcers-and-headers.md

   - *variable number of parameters is possible, but more complicated and considered ugly*
 <br/><br/>

-- But only **one** return type can use `parameters` to return more than one value, more on that later
+- But only **one** return type
+  - can use `parameters` to return more than one value, more on that later
 - **Return** terminates a function immediately and returns the argument
 - Data types must match (or implicitly convertible)
-- There must be *at least* one return statement on every code path
+- There should be *at least* one return statement on every code path

 ---